seanxpw/parallel-bench-suite/README.md

 Page faults differ the most, while Dovetail Sort has 19,533,872 faults (3,906,774 per round), IPS4o has 41,533 (8,306 per round) faults.

 The input memory has been touched by input generator before `perf` starts to record.
 Thus the events should all be generated purely when running the sorting algorithms.
+Section **FIFO-Controlled Performance Tests** has more details of how I ran `perf`.

 ![Comparison of Page Faults and dTLB Misses](images/comparison_page_faults_dTLB.png)